cmacdonnacha/react-boilerplate/README.md

 - GitHub pages - live demo - automate via actions
 - Dark mode theme
 - Use colour constants (primary and secondary) instead of hardcoded hex.
+- Added section on Accessability
+- How to debug tests
+- When [this PR](https://github.com/facebook/create-react-app/pull/8362) is merged, change `"test": "react-scripts test --env=jest-environment-jsdom-sixteen"` back to `"test": "react-scripts test"`.
+This is a temp alternative, see [this](https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0)
+- Add section on chrome extensions: redux debugger, axe, wave etc.

 ## Features